Hagbard-Celin/galileo/Readme.md

     Make a backup of the main directory of a previous installation.
 If upgrading from a GPSoftware version you also need to:
     - Rename the main directory to "Galileo".
+      Warning: Do not do this the other way around, as in copying to original directory to "Galileo".
+If you want to keep the old installation working, you can restore it to the original location from the backup after step 8.
+    - Remove or comment out the assign for the original install in "S:user-startup".
+    - Make sure the "C:LoadWB" is the original OS command.
     - Delete the main program, all modules, and the main library.
     - Get the "Galileo.info" from "galileo/Basedir.lha" and copy it to the newly renamed "Galileo" directory.